sentientazure/superblogdocs/12_author_profiles/01_python_3_profile_page.md

     [...]
 ```

-No need to migrate this change because it doesn't change the database structure.
-We're using this change in the next step.
+No need to migrate this change because it doesn't change the database structure. `related_name` is something we can use to get the list of `Article` objects associated with a certain `User` object.
+You'll see how we'll use it next.
+(Read more about `related_name` [here](https://docs.djangoproject.com/en/2.2/ref/models/fields/#django.db.models.ForeignKey.related_name)).

 In your `views.py`:
 ```python
 from django.contrib.auth.models import User